Latest update 22/07/2021

 We are not making additions to our Conditions of Use to accommodate the risk that COVID-19 poses, although we have added it to our own Risk Assessments, it is a fact of life now and anyone taking part in the activity will be assumed to accept this as a risk (along with gravity)

-Customers will be expected to observe the 2m distancing rule wherever possible, unless climbing in a family bubble, or similar.
+We still think that observing some distancing wherever possible from people outside your group is a sensible course of action.
 This will mean choosing your climbing route to keep this spacing either vertically or horizontally.
 Belayers will need to position themselves accordingly and climbers will need to stagger their starting times if other climbers are on an adjacent route.

 Climbers on any of the lead-climbing link ups will only be able to do these routes when capacity allows as these cross over multiple lines.